 What size keg you get for your Oktoberfest party will depend on two things:

-You can typically find kegs of Oktoberfest party beers in the following sizes:
+You can typically find kegs of Oktoberfest beers in the following sizes:

 Half Barrel

-A half barrel (or ½ keg) is actually the standard size you think of when you picture a keg.
-It’s what you find stacked up in alleys behind bars and floating in trash cans at frat houses.
+A half barrel (or ½ keg) is actually the standard size you think of when you picture “a keg.”
+It’s what you find stacked up in alleyways behind bars and floating in trash cans at frat houses.

 A half barrel holds 15.5 gallons of beer and serves 165 12oz pours.
-It also weighs a ton so be sure you have help lifting it into whatever vessel it’s going in.
+It also weighs a ton so be sure you have help lifting it into whatever vessel it’s going into.

 Quarter barrel